sebastien-pfister/rhtlab/INSTALL.md

 # Environnement Setup

 This guide will walk you through setting up a Jupyter Notebook on a machine using Mambaforge and WSL.
-And also install Visual Studio Code. skjdhfkjasdhf jhsdfhksdfsdf
+And also install Visual Studio Code.

 ## Prerequisites for Windows Users